stacks-network/docs/src/pages/stacks-wallet/install.md

    ![](/images/windows-certutil.png)

-5. Verify that the resulting hash (a string of letters and numbers) is the same as the latest hash published [on this page](https://github.com/blockstack/stacks-wallet/releases).
+5. Verify that the resulting hash (a string of letters and numbers) is the same as the hash published [on the Stacks Wallet's Github repository](https://github.com/blockstack/stacks-wallet/releases).

 ## Additional requirement and option

-Sending and receiving Stacks (STX) does require a Bitcoin account.
+Sending and receiving Stacks (STX) does require a Bitcoin as fuel.
 You also have the option to use the wallet with or without a hardware wallet.

 ### Bitcoin account for fuel (required)

-You need very small fractions of Bitcoin to fuel your Stacks Wallet transactions.
-For example, .00025 Bitcoin can fuel several transactions.
-You can acquire this Bitcoin fuel and send it to the Stacks Wallet via a Coinbase or other Bitcoin account.
-Before you begin using the wallet transactions, make sure that you have such an account.
-You must create this account yourself.
+You need small amounts of Bitcoin to fuel your Stacks Wallet transactions.
+For example, 0.001 Bitcoin can fuel several transactions.
+You can acquire this Bitcoin fuel and send it to the Stacks Wallet's Bitcoin fuel address via a Coinbase or other Bitcoin account.
+You can view the Stacks Wallet's Bitcoin fuel address in the settings menu.

 ### Hardware wallet (optional but recommended)